 Hippotherapy: How Horses Can Help with Sensory Integration

+Occupational therapy with horses?
+Yes, it’s true.
 Growing up with horses, I lit up when I heard that I could merge my career as an occupational therapist with my love for these animals.
-Hippotherapy (therapy with horses), can actually help with sensory integration, motor skills, and more?
+The benefits of hippotherapy (therapy with horses), can actually help with sensory integration, motor skills, and more?

 At first, I was skeptical.
 Sure, horses are relaxing, but can they actually be great for therapy?
 Motor movements, sensory integration, balance, coordination.
 There was no way that riding a horse could improve all of those skills.